 Children’s feet change as they grow.
 As such, some common conditions that affect children and these should be seen by a foot health professional to make sure they don’t become too much of an issue, making walking and activity painful.

 The skin is able to protect itself from pressure by growing more quickly, forming a thick outer layer.
-Sometimes the pressure is too high and the outer layer of skin becomes so thick that it acts like a foreign body on the skin.
+As such, sometimes the pressure is too high and the outer layer of skin becomes so thick that it acts like a foreign body on the skin.
 This is a callus.

 A focus of pressure within the callus can occur causing a hard plug of skin to form and this is a corn.

 Corns and calluses are the body’s protective mechanism gone wrong.
-Because corns and callus form on the dead outer layer of the skin there is no “root”.
+There is no “root” to a corn or callus.
+This is because corns and callus form on the dead outer layer of the skin, not from under the top layers of skin.

 A foot health professional will treat corns and calluses by debriding or paring the callus and removing the centre of the corn.
 Pads are often used to reduce the friction and pressure of the corn.
-The podiatrist will also discuss the type of footwear most likely to cause corns or calluses and in some extreme cases prescribe orthotics to reduce excessive weight bearing forces on the foot.
-Your foot health professional will finally devise a treatment plan that may include the following:
+Your podiatrist will also discuss the type of footwear most likely to cause corns or calluses.
+In some cases, bespoke orthotic insoles may be prescribed to reduce excessive weight bearing forces on the foot.
+Your podiatrist will finally devise a treatment plan that may include the following:

-- Recommend regular treatment of debriding the thickened skin
+- Recommend regular treatment of removing the thickened skin

 - Advise on self care

-- Provide padding devices to take the pressure of the painful area
+- Provide padding devices to take the pressure off the painful area

-- Analyse the pattern of walking and prescribe functional orthoses to help correct it.
+- Analyse the pattern of walking and prescribe bespoke orthotic insoles to help correct it

-- Refer for a surgical remedy if required
+- Refer to our Podiatrists for nail surgery if required

-Many babies naturally appear flat-footed and usually this will disappear as the baby begins to stand and walk.
-Children with flat feet, or low arches may not be able to keep up with other children because of the added strain on feet and legs.
+Many babies naturally appear flat-footed.
+This will usually disappear as your baby begins to stand and walk.
+As such, children with flat feet or low arches may not be able to keep up with other children.
+This is a result of added strain on feet and legs.

-It is important to discuss your child’s mobility and foot care problems with your foot health professional who can advise which service or professional support is most appropriate to your child’s needs.
-After assessing your child’s foot function the foot health professional may recommend orthotic insoles to help relieve foot pain and discomfort.
+It is important to discuss your child’s mobility and foot care problems with your foot health professional.
+They can advise which service or professional support is most appropriate to your child’s needs.
+After assessing your child’s foot function the Podiatrist may recommend bespoke orthotic insoles to help relieve foot pain and discomfort.

-Orthotic devices can be used to maintain proper foot support.
-They are made of moulded to fit the child’s foot shape and must be remade as the child grows older.
-Orthotic Insoleshelp to support and realign the foot, assisting with the distribution of body weight evenly.
-They can be used for all for a variety of problems including pain, poor stability and gross motor (physical) problems.
-These devices are not simple arch supports and need to be custom-made for each individual.
+Bespoke Orthotic devices will maintain foot support and function.
+With growth of the child, remoulding of the orthotics to fit the foot shape must be undertaken.
+Orthotic Insoles help to support and realign the foot, assisting with the distribution of body weight evenly.
+Pain, poor stability and physical problems may benefit from bespoke orthotic insoles.
+These devices are not simple arch supports and need to be 3D scanned and moulded or milled for each individual prescription.

-After assessing your foot function, your foot healthcare professional at We Fix Feet may recommend orthoses or insoles to help relieve foot pain and discomfort.
+After assessing your foot function, your foot healthcare professional at We Fix Feet may recommend bespoke orthotic insoles to help relieve foot pain and discomfort.